Hypermobility, ADHD, And You: Useful Things To Know

 What is hypermobility?

-It can be common to have hypermobility in one or two joints, and for many people, this isn’t a problem.
-But if hypermobile joints cause chronic physical symptoms, this may be a sign of joint hypermobility syndrome (sometimes also called “benign joint hypermobility syndrome” or “hypermobility spectrum disorder”).
+Hypermobility in one or two joints can be common, and for many people, this isn’t a problem.
+However, if hypermobile joints cause chronic physical symptoms, this may be a sign of joint hypermobility syndrome (sometimes also called “benign joint hypermobility syndrome” or “hypermobility spectrum disorder”).

-Joint hypermobility syndrome is usually more than just being double-jointed.
-Its symptoms may include the following:
+Joint hypermobility syndrome is usually more than being double-jointed, and symptoms may include the following:

 • Joint pain